Contact Us

 General Application process:

-A cover letter addressing the applicant’s credentials and experiences as they relate to the position, curriculum vitae, and three references should be sent to Dr. Stacy Sewell, Assistant Dean of the School of Arts & Social Sciences and Assistant Dean, School of STEM, St. Thomas Aquinas College, 125 Route 340, Sparkill, NY 10976 or by email to ssewell@stac.edu.
+A cover letter addressing the applicant’s credentials and experiences as they relate to the position, curriculum vitae, and three references should be sent to Dr. Stacy Sewell, Assistant Dean of the School of Arts & Social Sciences at St. Thomas Aquinas College, by email to ssewell@stac.edu.

 Areas include: